First migrants crossing the English Channel in 2024 arrive in Dover

 Arrivals have not been recorded since December 16, according to Home Office figures, with poor weather conditions potentially contributing to the lack of activity at sea.

-On Saturday, a group of people believed to be migrants were brought to shore in Dover, Kent, in the morning.
+On Saturday morning, a group of people believed to be migrants were brought to shore in Dover, Kent.

 They were seen arriving in a Border Force vessel.